 Any channel can be turned on at any moment during the auto-retry cycle by performing a delatch sequence.
 However, this does not reset the retry counter.

-The value of the auto-retry counter can be read back in Normal mode only (SO-RETRYR register bits OD7-OD4).
+The value of the auto-retry counter can be read back in Normal mode (SO-RETRY register bits OD7-OD4).

 6.2.3.3 Reset of the auto-retry counter